JohnTelford/techtalkjohn/docs/blog/posts/Testing/post - 2.md

 # Raycast

-Raycast powerful productivity application for macOS, IOS and Microsote appearing soon, that serves as an advanced launcher and command center.
+Raycast [^2] powerful productivity application for macOS, IOS and Microsote appearing soon, that serves as an advanced launcher and command center.
 It a Spotlight replacement.

 I am using the keyboad more and the mouse less, and doing things quicker than useing both.

-I saw a brief decription of Raycast [^2] somewhere.
+I saw a brief decription of Raycast somewhere.
 I needed an information junkie fix.
 I asked perplexity Perplexity [^1] about Raycast app.
 It checked 11 sources and generated results that sold me on giving Raycast a test drive.
 I'm hooked.

-Give Perplexity [^1]a try.
+Give Perplexity a try.
 When asked "What will you discover?" enter "raycast app".

 ## Raycast - Quick Links & Snippets